sophiazmliang/Music_Recommendation_System/README.md

 - Content-based collaborative filtering
 - Hybrid (combine SVD, user-user, item-item and Clustering-based, with Linear, Ridge and Lasso regression)
 - Hybrid - Random Forest

+The surprise library was used to demonstrate all of the Collaborative-filtering-based algorithms.
+For all of these algorithms, Grid Search Cross-Validation was used to find the optimal hyperparameters for the data, and to improve upon the baseline algorithms.
+In addition, the optimal hyperparameters were used to generate related predictions.

 **Insights:**